PedroZappa/42_CPP/README.md

 ```c++
 MyClass operator+(const MyClass& other);
 ```

+- Is the process of redefining the behavior of operators (e.g., `+`, `-`, `==`) for user-defined types, enabling them to work with objects in a custom way while maintaining intuitive syntax.

 ___
 ## C++98 I/O Streams

 > C++98 divides I/O streams into several categories based on their purpose:

 1. **Console I/O**: